Seneca-ICTOER/CSP451/docs/tutorials/12-markdown-syntax.md

 You can bring up a list of suggested issues and pull requests within the repository by typing <kbd>#</kbd>.
 Type the issue or pull request number or title to filter the list, and then press either tab or enter to complete the highlighted result.

-For more information, see "[AUTOTITLE](/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls)."
+For more information, see "[Autolinked references and URLs](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/autolinked-references-and-urls)."

 ## Referencing external resources